LucasBehrendt/gamers-ground/README.md

 -	User feedback on all interactions with the site, such as adding to cart, signing up, updating cart etc

--	Site admin have full CRUD functionality over products and can control the selection of products entirely (Through site UI)
+-	Site admins have full CRUD functionality over products and can control the selection of products entirely (Through site UI)

 -	Ratings / review system for customers who wants to give feedback on purchased products

--	Site admin have full CRUD functionality over written reviews and can remove objectionable ones (Through Django Admin panel)
+-	Site admins have full CRUD functionality over written reviews and can remove objectionable ones (Through Django Admin panel)

 ## Structure

 The website is structured with simplicity and accessibility in mind, where both shoppers and site admins can intuitively navigate the site.
 Consistency in structure and layout is evident, to allow site users to gain a recognizable feel of the Gamers Ground brand.
 Combined with predictable behaviour and layout through all site pages, navigation through the site is a pleasing and positive experience.

-### Business Model

-The business model is centered around Business-to-Consumer (B2C), where emphasis has been put on provoking a positive response and an easy to use e-commerce platform.
-Where business customers usually do a lot of research and require large amounts of information about products, often the opposite is true for consumers.
-The shopping experience is often impulsive and emotionally driven, and a purchase should be as easy and frictionless as possible.
-To achieve this, a number of interaction designs were kept in mind when structuring the site.
-The flow of information is kept at a pleasing level to prevent cognitive overload with users.
-The review system uses a user-friendly star rating system to incentivize users to leave reviews on products.
-The checkout and payment process have been implemented with minimal friction in mind, and short clicking distances coupled with intuitive navigation are key in creating a frictionless and pleasing shopping experience.
-The site is fully resposive so users can choose to do their shopping from a device of their own choosing.

 ### Information Architecture